cran/embed/tests/testthat/_snaps/discretize_cart.md

         all_predictors(), outcome = "class") %>% prep()
     Condition
       Warning:
-      `step_discretize_cart()` failed to find any meaningful splits for predictor 'z', which will not be binned.
+      `step_discretize_cart()` failed to find any meaningful splits for predictor "z", which will not be binned.

 # step function for regression